Skip to main content

 Who fills it

-You must submit all evidence requested in these Instructions with your contract Review the official instructions to confirm you meet the filing requirements for I-864A, as described in the Form I-864A guide, as described in the Form I-864P guide.
+You must submit all evidence requested in these Instructions with your contract Review the official instructions to confirm you meet the filing requirements for I-864A, as described in the Form I-864A guide.

 When used